 [Terry Pratchett was an English author of fantasy novels who was awarded the World Fantasy Life Achievement Award in 2010.
-He was best known for the Discworld series, which began with The Colour of Magic.]
+Born 28 April 1948 and died 12 March 2015, he was best known for the Discworld series, which began with The Colour of Magic.]

 The Greatest Fictional World Builders

 Over the course of 35 years, Terry Pratchett created the most complete fictional world ever printed on paper – Discworld.

 It contains 41 main novels and more than 20 supporting books.
 It details events from the creation of the universe to the first steam engine to how to programme computers.

 Discworld deals with social, racial, and class issues and how they would logically affect a fantasy world.

 Pratchett wrote a number of other books and book series, but nothing came close to the complexity of what he achieved with Discworld.

 At around 6.5 million words, Pratchett said a great deal about his creation, but, as a fan, I feel that so much more was still to come had Pratchett not died of Alzheimer’s Disease.

 What exactly is Discworld?